Emergency Management rutland

 FEMA-approved LHMPs are accomplished by:

-Throughout the process, RRPC can facilitate community outreach, collect public comments and feedback, and assist in incorporating this data into the plan.
+* Throughout the process, RRPC supports municipalities in facilitating community outreach, collecting public comments and feedback from subject matter experts, and incorporating input into the plan.

 Hazard Mitigation Strategy

-The RRPC helps to build emergency management capacity in the Rutland Region.
+The RRPC is working with local partners to build emergency management capacity with the development of a region-wide support network.

-Committee meetings are held once every 3 months – typically in a hybrid format – and are always open to the public.
-Guest speakers are also welcome!
-For our Regional Plan, Bylaws, Agendas, and Minutes, refer to the Resources Section below.
+• Committee meetings are held in the months of December, March, June and September – typically in a hybrid format – and are always open to the public.

 Response & Recovery

-RRPC also plays a role in response and recovery during larger-scale events.
+RRPC plays a role in response and recovery during larger-scale events.

 Subscribe to Our Newsletter